awesto/django-shop/docs/reference/deferred-models.rst

 The concrete models were stored in ``shop.models``, whereas abstract models were stored in ``shop.models_bases``.
 This was quite confusing and made it difficult to find the right model definition whenever one had to access the definition of one of the models.
-Additionally, if someone wanted to override a model, he had to use a configuration directive, say ``PRODUCT_MODEL``, ``ORDER_MODEL``, ``ORDER_MODEL_ITEM`` from the projects ``settings.py``.
+Additionally, if someone wanted to subclass a model, he had to use a configuration directive, say ``PRODUCT_MODEL``, ``ORDER_MODEL``, ``ORDER_MODEL_ITEM`` from the projects ``settings.py``.

 This made configuration quite complicate and causes other drawbacks: